 These are usually 'saloon type' vehicles and include mini buses with up to and including eight passenger seats and display a yellow and red plate on the rear of the vehicle.
 Both types of vehicle display a small window sticker of the relevant colour in the windscreen showing the licence details.

 The basic difference between the two vehicles is that Hackney Carriages can be "flagged down" on the street or at a rank within the District where it is licensed and Private Hire Vehicles must be pre-booked through a Private Hire Operator.
 If a Private Hire Driver accepts a fare off the street without it being pre-booked, they are liable to prosecution.
-It is also important to note that anyone taking a journey in a Private Hire Vehicle which has been "flagged down" may not be insured for the journey.
+It is also important to note that anyone taking a journey in a Private Hire Vehicle, which has been "flagged down", may not be insured for the journey.

 We must be satisfied that the vehicle is roadworthy, has a valid MOT certificate (if applicable) and is insured for the appropriate use.
 You will also be required to provide evidence that you own the vehicle (vehicle registration document / logbook) or proof of purchase if the vehicle is newly acquired.

-- PLEASE NOTE: From the 1st January 2019 all new vehicle licences will contain a condition requiring the vehicle to display operator signage to the front doors of the licensed vehicle.
+Please note, from the 1st January 2019 all new vehicle licences will contain a condition requiring the vehicle to display operator signage to the front doors of the licensed vehicle.
 The new licence condition will read: All private hire vehicles* and hackney carriages (undertaking pre-booked private hire work), shall at all times display a sign with the name of the private hire operator they are working for on the front doors of the vehicle.
 The sign may also include the telephone number or other contact details of the operator.
-The sign shall be a minimum of 15 inches (375mm) wide X 10 inches (250mm) high and the background and wording of the sign shall be of contrasting colours so as to enable the sign to be easily read.*excluding any vehicle issued with a valid plate exemption certificate by the Council.
+The sign shall be a minimum of 15 inches (375mm) wide X 10 inches (250mm) high and the background and wording of the sign shall be of contrasting colours to enable the sign to be easily read.*excluding any vehicle issued with a valid plate exemption certificate by the Council.

 We must be satisfied that the driver is ‘fit and proper’ to hold a licence.
-All drivers are required to complete a theory test (including local knowledge; basic maths and English; Highway Code; and legislation and conditions of licence), medical, practical driving test, safeguarding course and DBS criminal record & right to work in the UK checks.
-Driver licenses normally last for three years.
+All drivers are required to complete a theory test (including local knowledge; basic maths and English; Highway Code; and legislation and conditions of licence), medical, practical driving test, safeguarding course and DBS criminal record and right to work in the UK checks.

 We must be satisfied that the driver is ‘fit and proper’ to hold a licence.
-All operators are required to complete a safeguarding course plus DBS criminal record & right to work in the UK checks
+All operators are required to complete a safeguarding course plus DBS criminal record and right to work in the UK checks.

 Please familiarise yourself with the Taxi Licensing Policy which is divided into five sections for ease of reference.
 The five sections are: